shontzu/shontzu/README.md

   </p>

   <h2>What will you need</h2>
-  internet connection, laptop / desktop, 30 minutes of free time
+  ✅ internet connection ✅ laptop / desktop ✅ 30 minutes of time ✅ webcam and mic

   <h2>Are you a hacker?</h2>
   <p align="justify">